Mary Taviner: Stage and film career

 The reception of her acting career after childhood is mixed; her stage performances portraying Mary, Queen of Scots were described as played "with reserve and dignity" (Royal Scapegoat, 1939) and giving "a most memorable performance ... dignified, restrained, and deeply moving" (Mary Stuart, 1940).
-Her adult film career consisted of three films: Castle Sinister (1948); The Trial of Madame X (1948, released 1955; she had previously appeared in stage versions of the play in 1944), for which Kine Weekly commented that she "displays all the confidence but unfortunately little of the talent of Sarah Bernhardt, [and] bites off more than she can chew as Jacqueline"; and The Devil's Jest (1954), in which Kine Weekly noted she "keeps forgetting her accent and exaggerates."
+Her adult film career consisted of three films: Castle Sinister (1948); The Trial of Madame X (filmed in 1948, released 1955; she had previously appeared in stage versions of the play in 1944), for which Kine Weekly commented that she "displays all the confidence but unfortunately little of the talent of Sarah Bernhardt, [and] bites off more than she can chew as Jacqueline"; and The Devil's Jest (1954), in which Kine Weekly noted she "keeps forgetting her accent and exaggerates."

 Claims of royal or noble associations

 Taviner claimed she could trace her lineage back to the House of Guise, and separately that she was descended from a German prince and an English or Irish aristocrat; there is no evidence for either assertion.
 She also claimed she had had an unconsummated marriage in France, resulting in her having the title of Baroness Marovna.
 She was later described as the "widow of a young Russian nobleman who claimed descent from the Romanoffs – the royal family of Imperial Russia."

 Taviner also claimed she had been elected in 1939 as spiritual leader of Scotland by a group of Scottish nationalists, and that she was the reincarnation of Mary, Queen of Scots.
 This claim was based on a supposed resemblance; on Taviner saying she "had always felt drawn to the queen"; and on the testimony of a "famous Highland seeress".
 She had a portrait painted of her dressed as Mary, Queen of Scots, played the queen on stage, and often portrayed monarchs and aristocrats on stage and in film.